A capacitor is two conductors separated by an insulator.

 to get an idea of how electricity flows in a conductor.

 Like charges repel each other; unlike charges attract each other.
-Capacitance is negatively charged electrons on the surface of a conductor driving off the electrons on the surface of the other conductor, causing positive charges or "holes".
-Capacitance can also be thought of as positively charged atoms on the surface of a conductor pulling in the electrons on the surface of the other conductor.
+Capacitance is the negatively charged electrons on the surface of a conductor driving off the electrons on the surface of the other conductor, causing positive charges or "holes".
+Capacitance can also be thought of as positively charged atoms on the surface of a conductor pulling in the electrons to the surface of the other conductor.
 Electrons flowing on or off surfaces of conductors can be measured in electrical current, or amperes.
+This movement of electrons has to go on a conductor, around the insulator.

 It takes more outside voltage to move more electrons on or off surfaces; it takes more outside voltage to create a greater imbalance.
 As the electrons move onto or off of the surface of the conductors, the resulting imbalance counters the outside voltage.
 This is another view of the stored voltage that is being referred to.